4/5

 Gender Role Test

 Is it possible to combine masculinity and femininity equally?
-Most people will answer negatively, and the scientific community also believed this until the 1970s.
+Most people would say no, and and most researchers agreed until the 1970s.
 Masculinity and femininity were viewed as opposite sets of qualities.
 It was believed that the more one was expressed, the less pronounced the other should be.
 The male gender role was opposed to the female one, and mutually exclusive definitions were used to describe these concepts.

 However, social psychologist Dr. Sandra Lipsitz Bem suggested that a person can have a high level of masculinity and femininity at the same time.
-Moreover, such a combination is normal for many people and defines their personality as androgynous.
-The result of her research was the gender schema theory and the Bem Sex-Role Inventory (BSRI),which is still the most used tool for assessing gender traits.
+Moreover, such a combination is normal for many people and is often described as androgynous.
+The result of her work was the gender schema theory and the Bem Sex-Role Inventory (BSRI),which is still widely used to assess gender-role traits.

-The test presented on this page is a free analogue of Sandra Bem's commercial test.
+The test on this page is a free, simplified adaptation inspired by Bem’s inventory.
 The PT Gender-Role Interactive Test is a modern questionnaire for measuring masculinity and femininity.

 Problems with the gender role theory

-Indicate how strongly you correspond to each of the thirty-four simple statements below.
-Please note that the results of this online gender role test are provided for educational purposes only and in no way can be interpreted as professional or medical advice.
+Indicate how well each of the thirty-four statements below describes you.
+Note: results are provided for educational purposes only and should not be interpreted as professional or medical advice.

 1. I would enjoy being a fashion designer.